mvysny/karibu-dsl/karibu-dsl/README.md

     </dependencies>
 </project>
 ```

-For Vaadin 23 use `karibu-dsl-v23` instead (starting with Karibu-DSL 1.1.3).

 To quickly test out Karibu DSL you can simply start with one
 of the example applications below.